DEX3333/Completion-Exemplar-Card-v1/exemplar-card-v1.md

 **Dashboard → Request Task**
 ![Profile dropdown](images/08-profile-dropdown.png)

-Under the **Personal** tab
-Prompt with your sprint objective title.
+Under the **Personal** tab, prompt with your sprint objective title.

 The Task Node will generate your first task.